 Many herbalists have devoted their entire lives to the study of the healing abilities of plants.
 The information they have generated is one of the most treasured resources in the healing arts.
 Their dedication and hard work have identified the various parts of plants and methods of preparation that provide powerful medicinal properties for healing and nurturance of the body/mind/soul.

-Botanical medicine is paramount in women’s medicine because there are so many applications that herbs can be helpful in, such as menopausal symptoms, PMS symptoms, cervical dysplasia, uterine fibroids, amenorrhea, menorrhagia, metromenorrhagia, polymenorrhagia, lactation, pregnancy, thyroid dysfunction, weight control, adrenal fatigue, adjunct cancer treatment, immune boosting, mood enhancement, soothing/healing the gastrointestinal tract, aiding digestion, and improving cardiovascular health to name only a few.
+Botanical medicine is highly utilized in naturopathic medicine because there are so many applications that herbs can be helpful in, such as menopausal symptoms, PMS symptoms, cervical dysplasia, uterine fibroids, amenorrhea, menorrhagia, metromenorrhagia, polymenorrhagia, lactation, pregnancy, thyroid dysfunction, weight control, adrenal fatigue, adjunct cancer treatment, immune boosting, mood enhancement, soothing/healing the gastrointestinal tract, aiding digestion, excess or low male hormones, erectile disfunction and improving cardiovascular health to name only a few.